KillenCraft/Ancient-Trees/README.md

 **LATEST OFFICIAL VERSION**: [Ancient Trees 0.3.2 for MC 1.7.10][release]
 [release]: https://github.com/MinecraftModArchive/Dendrology/releases/download/v0.3.0/AncientTrees-1.7.10-0.3.2.jar

-In the time before The Fall, the world was vibrant, teeming with life.
+"In the time before The Fall, the world was vibrant, teeming with life.
 The Fall changed the world and only a portion of what was has survived.

-In their wisdom, the Ancient Ones foresaw the Extinction and took steps to preserve trees within chests hidden in the world.
-It is tragic that, for all the good they did, the Ancient Ones could not save themselves.
+"In their wisdom, the Ancient Ones foresaw the Extinction and took steps to preserve trees within chests hidden in the world.
+It is tragic that, for all the good they did, the Ancient Ones could not save themselves..."

+Ancient Trees adds thirteen species of extinct trees to the world.
+You may find the rare saplings in chests hidden throughout the land.
+You can find them and restore the species...
+Each species can be used to make the full range of woodcraft.

 [Contributing](#contributing)